fastify/point-of-view/README.md

 ## Install

 ```
-npm install point-of-view --save
+npm install @fastify/view
 ```

 <a name="quickstart"></a>

 ## Quick start

-`fastify.register` is used to register point-of-view.
+`fastify.register` is used to register @fastify/view.
 By default, It will decorate the `reply` object with a `view` method that takes at least two arguments:

 - the template to be rendered
 - the data that should be available to the template during rendering